-Design Principle 5a: Employment within the SDL should ensure the close co-location of homes and jobs, so that the opportunity to live and work in close proximity is provided.
+Design Principle 5a:

+Employment within the SDL should ensure the close co-location of homes and jobs, so that the opportunity to live and work in close proximity is provided.

-- 5a(i): The extension to the Hogwood Industrial Estate should be laid out so that it is easily accessible from surrounding residential areas.
-Streets should naturally extend into the estate to ensure good levels of connectivity.
-Principles governing street design set out in this document apply equally to industrial areas. - 5a(ii): Routes should be well lit, overlooked by businesses, and should make good provision for pedestrian and cyclist movement and safety.
-Secure and convenient cycle parking should be provided at places of employment. - 5a(iii): Provision should be made for convenient and well located public transport provision to enable local residents and those travelling into the area to work to choose public transport as their mode of travel.
+5a(i): The extension to the Toutley Industrial Estate should be laid out so that it is easily accessible from surrounding residential areas.
+Principles governing street design set out in this document apply equally to employment areas.

+5a(ii): Routes should be well lit, overlooked by businesses, and should make good provision for pedestrian and cyclist movement and safety.
+Secure and convenient cycle parking should be provided at places of employment.

+5a(iii): Provision should be made for convenient and well located public transport provision to enable local residents and those travelling into the area to work to choose public transport as their mode of travel.

-Design Principle 5b: Employment
+Design Principle 5b:

-areas should be designed to create a high quality working environment for the amenity and benefit of employees and business investors.
+Employment areas should be designed to create a high quality working environment for the amenity and benefit of employees and business investors.